AToMiXhawK/gpkg/README.md

 `bash -c  "$(curl -sLo- https://git.io/fh7HZ)" && exit`

+Current terminal will be closed (save your work if any)

 ### Using `wget`

 `bash -c  "$(wget -qO- https://git.io/fh7HZ)" && exit`

+Current terminal will be closed (save your work if any)

 ### Using `git`